ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/editorial.md

 [/details]

 We now return to optimising our $\textit{DistTracker}$.
 As is often the case with problems involving xor-sums, it helps to take a bitwise approach.
-Let's have a look at the binary representation of an increasing series of numbers and observe how each bit changes.
+Let's observe how each individual bit in the binary representation of a number changes as that number increases.
 The numbers along the top of the table are the bit number with bit number $0$ being the least significant bit.

 | N | 5 | 4 | 3 | 2 | 1 | 0 |
 | - | - | - | - | - | - | - |